 Curology Emergency Spot Patch — $4.95 / 20 patches

-To reduce pimple redness overnight, a cool bag of green tea is a simple DIY treatment.
-When applied to the skin, the caffeine in green tea causes the blood vessels to constrict, which helps reduce swelling and even skin tone.
+To help reduce pimple redness overnight, a cool green tea bag is a simple DIY treatment.
+When applied to the skin, the caffeine in green tea causes the blood vessels to constrict, which can help reduce swelling and even skin tone.
 First, place your tea bag in a cup of water, then put the cup in your freezer for 5–10 minutes.
 Gently press the chilled tea bag against your pimple for 20 seconds or until the skin starts to feel numb.
 Rest, then repeat application for up to 5 minutes total, alternating on and off.

 When you sign up for Curology, you’ll get your first custom formula for free — and you can try some more dermatologist-designed skincare!
 For no extra cost, you can complete your routine with a cleanser and your choice of moisturizer.
 Need to call in backup on your breakouts?
 We’ll throw in our emergency spot patches for free, too.
 Your first month just costs $4.95 (plus tax) to cover the cost of shipping and handling, so start your Curology free trial now!